Expedia Group, Inc.'s (EXPE) CEO George Liszicasz on Q1 2020 Results - Earnings Call Transcript

 Peter Kern

 Thanks very much Michael and good afternoon everyone.
-I hope you are all safe wherever you are and your families, loved ones are likewise.
+I hope you are all safe wherever you are and your families, and loved ones or likewise.
 Let me start by saying this is our first virtual earnings call.

 So, if we have any technical difficulties, apologies in advance and likewise apologies that our Chairman will not be joining us.
 Eric and I will do our best to be as informative and transparent, but we may not be quite as quote worthy.
 So, I hope you can live with that.

 As for Eric and I, we are doing our first formal call today.
-And I want to first say that the company is lucky to have Eric in the seat of CFO.
+And I want to first say that the company is lucky to have Eric in his seat as CFO.
 He’s been with the company for quite a long time in a number of roles and has been a great partner for Barry and I, as we set up on this journey late last year in trying to simplify and reorganize the company to be as effective as possible and we are lucky to have him.

 And as for me, first of all, I am grateful to the Board for their support, for putting me in the role.
 I am really excited about the opportunities ahead of us.
 I am not crazy.
 I know it seems like an odd time to take on running a travel company, but the opportunities I saw, as Barry and I dug into the business, are just tremendous and I think great things are ahead for us and looking forward to telling you more about that.